wp-plugins/leaflet-maps-marker/tags/3.8/readme.txt

 * [advanced permission settings](http://www.mapsmarker.com/pro-feature-advanced-permissions)
 * priority support

 The free version includes a pro upgrader which allows you to start a free 30 day trial easily.

-For a live demo of the admin area please visit [demo.mapsmarker.com](http://demo.mapsmarker.com).
+If you want to compare the free and pro version side by side, please visit [http://www.mapsmarker.com/comparison](http://www.mapsmarker.com/comparison).

 = Vision =
 We are working hard on delivering the best mapping solution available for WordPress - helping you to share your favorite spots & tracks